 other.
 Let it dry before putting on the second piece of contact paper.

 Materials: Leaves, acorns, pine cones, nuts, apples, and other things you have discussed.
 You'll need a box the children can fit their hands into without seeing inside.
 I use a large shoe box.
 With a hole cut in the top.

 Description: Teachers, without the children seeing you, add the objects in the box.
 During circle time have the children take turns feeling inside the box.
 Ask each child to describe what he or she feels and what they think it is.

-box often, the children love it.
-Trying to figure out what's inside is
+I use this box often, the children love it.
+Trying to figure out what's

 A Little Turkey"